sts10/csafe/readme.markdown

 ## What is "compound-safety"?

-First of all, I made up the term.
-(Maybe there's a better, more established term out there...)
+Compound safety is a term I made up before I knew of the accurate term "unique decodability".

+But for completeness sake, I'll reproduce my the definition of the term as I made it up:

-Basically, a passphrase word list is "compound-safe" if it does NOT contain any pairs of words that can be combined such that they can be guessed in two distinct ways within the same word-length space.
+> Basically, a passphrase word list is "compound-safe" if it does NOT contain any pairs of words that can be combined such that they can be guessed in two distinct ways within the same word-length space.
 This includes instances in which two words can be combined and form another word on the list.

-I heard of this potential issue in [this YouTube video](https://youtu.be/Pe_3cFuSw1E?t=8m36s).
+> I heard of this potential issue in [this YouTube video](https://youtu.be/Pe_3cFuSw1E?t=8m36s).

 ## Brief examples of compound safety violations